Abigayle-Mercer/Jupyter/_sources/CH_4.md

 Chapter 4: Discussion and Conclusions
 ======================================

-# Are we flattening the curve?¶
+# Are we flattening the curve?